Michael P. Dickey

 (Click Here to Email Me Now)

-Mike is a partner in the firm’s litigation section.
+Mike is a shareholder in the firm’s litigation section.
 Mike graduated magna cum laude from the University of Georgia School of Law in 1997.
 While at Georgia, Mike was a member of the Editorial Board of the Georgia Law Review and was inducted as a member of the Order of Coif.

 Mike started his legal career with Barron & Redding three days after graduating from law school, and practiced with the firm from 1997-2008 when he left as a full partner to accept a position as an assistant professor of law at the Charleston School of Law in Charleston, South Carolina.
 While at CSOL, he taught commercial law and alternative dispute resolution.
 His scholarship has appeared in the Ohio State Journal on Dispute Resolution, the official journal of the ABA Section of Dispute Resolution, and he presented his empirical research on court-annexed mediation at the Sectionâ€™s spring conference in April, 2010.